BMus, MPhil, Hon RAM, FKC, FRNCM

 An educator and scholar, he continues to be active as lecturer, critic, and contributor to journals and books, including The New Grove (2nd edition) and Cambridge University Press’s Companion of Recorded Music and to BBC Radio 3.
 He is an established authority on Bach interpretation, particularly as it challenges and refocuses historical perspectives on performance practices, and writes essays regularly for EMI, Warner, Deutsche Grammophon, Universal, and other major record labels.

 In July 2008, Jonathan Freeman-Attwood became the fourteenth Principal of the Royal Academy of Music, founded in 1822.
 He was appointed a Fellow of King’s College London in 2009, a Trustee of the University of London in 2010 and a Fellow of the Royal Northern College of Music in 2013.
-He is also a Trustee and Chair of the Artistic Advisory Committee of Garsington Opera, a Trustee of the Young Classical Artists’ Trust (YCAT), the Associated Board of the Royal Schools of Music (ABRSM) and the Countess of Munster Trust.
+He is also Vice-President of the National Youth Wind Orchestra of Great Britain, a Trustee and Chair of the Artistic Advisory Committee of Garsington Opera, a Trustee of Christ Church Music Trust, The Young Classical Artists’ Trust (YCAT), the Associated Board of the Royal Schools of Music (ABRSM) and the Countess of Munster Trust.